Lupin receives FDA nod for generic Plaquenil tablets

 Inovio’s MERS vaccine yields positive results in Phase 1 study

-Inovio Pharmaceuticals announced positive Phase 1 results of its collaborative vaccine study with INO-4700 (GLS-5300) against Middle East respiratory syndrome, or MERS.
+Inovio Pharmaceuticals announced positive phase 1 results of its collaborative vaccine study with INO-4700 (GLS-5300) against the Middle East respiratory syndrome, or MERS.

 Results for INO-4700, which is being co-developed by Inovio and GeneOne Life Science showed that the drug was well-tolerated and demonstrated overall high levels of antibody responses in roughly 95% of subjects, while also generating broad-based T cell responses in nearly 90% of study participants.